Rees algebras of modules and coherent functors: Versal maps

-Two immediate consequences of the definition of the Rees algebra are the following.
-Here we prove these results using the results of \cite{jag1}, but they can also be shown by using versal maps. \begin{proposition} Let $M$ and $N$ be finitely generated $A$-modules and let $f\colon M\to N$ be a homomorphism. \begin{enumerate}[(i)] \item If $f$ is surjective, then $\fR(M)\to\fR(N)$ is surjective. \item If $f^\ast\colon N^\ast\to M^\ast$ is surjective, then $\fR(M)\to\fR(N)$ is injective. \end{enumerate} \end{proposition} \begin{proof} The map $\fR(M)\to\fR(N)$ is induced by the following commutative diagram.
+Two immediate consequences of the construction of the Rees algebra are the following. \begin{proposition} Let $M$ and $N$ be finitely generated $A$-modules and let $f\colon M\to N$ be a homomorphism. \begin{enumerate}[(i)] \item If $f$ is surjective, then $\fR(M)\to\fR(N)$ is surjective. \item If $f^\ast\colon N^\ast\to M^\ast$ is surjective, then $\fR(M)\to\fR(N)$ is injective. \end{enumerate} \end{proposition} \begin{proof} The map $\fR(M)\to\fR(N)$ is induced by the following commutative diagram.